CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 Reanalysis combines model data with observations into a complete and consistent dataset using the laws of physics.
 Not merely an interpolation between observations, but inclusion of scientific knowledge about processes in the atmosphere etc. as encoded in the model.

+Reanalysis data give complete and consistent information of meteorological variables covering large areas with an evenly spaced time and spatial resolution.
+This makes it easier to analyse past climate trends.
+However, reanalysis datasets can only be considered as a “best estimate”, as they are produced by combining observations and models.
+Therefore, reanalysis data are affected by limitations associated with observational, global and/or regional weather model data.
+The uncertainty estimate is complicated even further, as for different time periods the spatial and temporal coverage of the available observational data may vary.
+Modern reanalysis products offer explicit uncertainty estimates from an associated ensemble system.

 :::{figure} ../../images/hazard_image.png
 :figclass: margin-caption
 :name: three-stages-of-reanalysis

 The three stages of reanalysis; the amount of observational data used for the RA per area unit increases from the global to the surface reanalysis as indicated by the arrows.
 (Source: __[UERRA data user guide](https://datastore.copernicus-climate.eu/documents/uerra/D322_Lot1.4.1.2_User_guides_v3.3.pdf)__)
 :::

 {numref}`three-stages-of-reanalysis` shows different types of reanalysis and their relationship.
 Global reanalysis from global weather models.